Iran–Turkey relations: Setback

+Contemporary relations

 In 2020, following the Israel–United Arab Emirates peace agreement that normalised Israel–United Arab Emirates relations, Iran and Turkey were among the most vocal critics against the peace treaty.

 Iran has been thought to have a multifaceted role in the Second Libyan conflict.
 Israel has accused Iran of providing armament support to anti-Turkish warlord Khalifa Haftar in Libya.
 However, Iran later publicly expressed support for the Turkish military intervention in the Second Libyan Civil War.
-A United Nations report nonetheless revealed that Iran had supplied Haftar's forces with anti-tank missiles.
+A United Nations report nonetheless revealed that anti-tank missiles used by Haftar's forces had originated in Iran, though it was unable to ascertain if it had been transferred in violation of sanctions.
+However, Iranian anti-tank missiles were also alleged by the UN to have been transferred to Turkish-backed forces in Libya.

 Iran has strongly denied reports that Iranian trucks were involved in transferring Russian armaments to Armenia during the 2020 Nagorno-Karabakh conflict, and offered to mediate between Armenia and Turkish ally Azerbaijan.
 Iran also reaffirmed its support for Azerbaijan's "territorial integrity".
 However, Iran has been critical of Turkey's role in the clashes, calling on Turkey to support peace initiatives rather than adding "fuel to the fire".
 Iran also warned of the presence of "terrorists" near its border, referring to the Syrian jihadists which Turkey and Azerbaijan have been accused of using in Nagorno-Karabakh.
 In addition, Iran arrested several pro-Azerbaijan protesters in northern and northwestern Iranian cities, including some Turkish citizens.
 Relations between Azerbaijan and Iran have been historically uneasy, mainly due to Iran's fear of Pan-Turkist sentiments promoted by Azerbaijani leaders like Abulfaz Elchibey, as well as Azerbaijan's close relations with Iran's greatest regional adversary, Israel.
 On the other hand, relations between Armenia and Iran have remained close because of their strong economic ties and Armenia's military alliance with Iranian ally and Turkish rival Russia.

 Relations between Turkey and Iran worsened after Turkish President Recep Tayyip Erdogan recited a poem claiming the lands of Iranian Azerbaijan as the territory of the Republic of Azerbaijan, sparking backlash from Iran, fearing the rise of Pan-Turkism among its Iranian Azeri population.
 Iranian Foreign Minister Mohammad Javad Zarif stated: "President Erdogan was not informed that what he ill-recited in Baku refers to the forcible separation of areas north of Aras from Iranian motherland.
 Didn't he realize that he was undermining the sovereignty of the Republic of Azerbaijan?
 No one can talk about our beloved Azerbaijan."
 Iran also summoned the Turkish ambassador for explanation.
-On December 12, Turkey summoned the Iranian ambassador to Ankara considering Tehran’s “aggressive” reaction to Erdogan’s poem.
-Turkey's foreign minister Mevlut Cavusoglu said to Zarif on a phone call that Iran’s public statements against the Turkish leader were unacceptable and "baseless".
-Iran initiated a boycott of Turkish goods as a result of Erdogan’s comments.
+On 12 December, Turkey summoned the Iranian ambassador to Ankara considering Tehran's “aggressive” reaction to Erdogan's poem.
+Turkey's foreign minister Mevlut Cavusoglu said to Zarif on a phone call that Iran's public statements against the Turkish leader were unacceptable and "baseless".
+Iran initiated a boycott of Turkish goods as a result of Erdogan's comments.